project-open-data/project-open-data.github.io/schema.md

 -----------------------------
 The following "common core" fields are required, to be used to describe each entry:

 *(Consult the 'Further Metadata Field Guidance' section lower in the page to learn more about the use of each element, including the range of valid entries where appropriate.
-Consult the [schema maps](/metadata-resources#common-core-required-fields-equivalents) to find the equivalent Data.gov, RDFa Lite, and CKAN fields.)*
+Consult the [schema maps](/metadata-resources#common-core-required-fields-equivalents) to find the equivalent DCAT, Schema.org, and CKAN fields.)*

 {: .table .table-striped}
 Field                   | Label               | Definition